Tristaro/School-Work-2024-2025/MediaCom/Group Project/Script.md

 ## **Slide 11: Conclusion – The Impact of Microtransactions**

 To summarize, microtransactions have fundamentally changed gaming.
 As a **technology**, they use persuasive design to drive spending.
 As a **text**, they influence gaming culture and debates about fairness.
 As a **commodity**, they have transformed games into recurring revenue models.

----

-## **Slide 12: The Bigger Picture**

 This isn’t just a gaming issue—it’s part of a bigger trend in digital media, where engagement is monetized.
 Games are no longer just entertainment; they’re designed to maximize profits, which raises ethical concerns.

 ---

-## **Slide 13: Final Thoughts & Discussion**

-This brings us to an important question: Are microtransactions an inevitable evolution of gaming, or are they exploitative?
-Thank you for listening, and I’d love to hear your thoughts!